top of page

 Charity organisations can subscribe for free.

-All good stories start somewhere, this one is about one man who wanted a "real results" block list for his business and his customers.
+All stories start somewhere, this one is about one person who wanted a proven & real results block list for his business and his customers.

-Bad actors (malicious persons and services for rent) never seem to sleep but this one man wanted his sleep and to wake up the next day without thinking twice or checking emails or voice messages of zero day issues or compromises to client services.
+Bad actors (malicious persons and services for rent) never seem to sleep so getting a good nights rest and to wake up the next day without thinking twice or checking emails or voice messages of zero day issues or compromises to client services is the gold standard for any I.T. person and business owners.

 How does it work?